docker/docs/docker-hub/publish/publisher_faq.md

 Official images and community images have available tags visible because anyone can access any tag at any time anonymously.

 We aim to have product listings published with the concept of versions, allowing publishers to manage which versions of their products they expose to customers for access.
-(Expected Q3 2018)

 ### On the page for another vendor’s product on Docker Hub, I see the following chunks of data: How do these fields map to the following that are required in the publish process?